OpenMDAO/dymos/joss/paper.md

 Dymos is a Python package for solving optimal control problems within the OpenMDAO [@Gray2019a] software framework.
-While there are a number of software packages available for finding optimal control solutions for various applications, Dymos was developed to efficiently solve problems wherein the system dynamics may include expensive, implicit calculations.
-By leveraging the OpenMDAO software package's approach to calculating derivatives for gradient-based optimization, Dymos can provide significant improvements in performance.
+While there are a number of software packages available for finding optimal control solutions for various applications, dymos was developed to efficiently solve problems wherein the system dynamics may include expensive, implicit calculations.
+By leveraging the OpenMDAO software package's approach to calculating derivatives for gradient-based optimization, dymos can provide significant improvements in performance.

 Dymos leverages two common "transcriptions" for direct collocation in its approach to optimal control: the high-order Gauss-Lobatto transcription developed by Herman and Conway [@Herman1996]